mohammadmoustafa/Datamuse-Java-Module/README.md

 # Datamuse Java Module

 ## Dependencies
-Requires the google Gson library to be included in the project
+Requires the Google Gson library to be included in the project